cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 > Did you see the problem? my way to solve it was make a common Exception response for
 > all (`DataIntegrityViolationException`, `ConstraintViolationException`, `ResponseStatusException`, any threw in
 > anywhere ) using a `Map` and `ObjectMapper` in `@<RestController>Advice`

+2. `@EqualsAndHashCode`

+> if you put `@EqualsAndHashCode` in your `@Entity` or any class, for a correct work you need to put this annotation
+> in all contained into this class(classes which are User-defined).
+> Example: if you have a class `User` which contains a class `Role` & `Note` you need to put `@EqualsAndHashCode` in all
+> of them.

+3. Verify the length of the password

+> I was trying to reach the length fail(min) of the password, but I was always getting a length greater than 8.
+> The problem was that I wasn't taking into account that the password is saved encrypted.
+> Then i cannot use `@Length(min = 8, message = "Password ....")` because the password is encrypted & always will be
+> greater.
+> Due that I did the verification in the `@Service` directly from the DTO.
+> Now is the first verification of all, if you pass all attributes null/empty, then the password length fail will be the
+> response message.

+4. `TestRestTemplate` uses `SimpleClientHttpRequestFactory`, which does not support `PATCH` requests.

+> This can lead to test failures if your tests involve PATCH operations.
+> To fix this, you can configure the `TestRestTemplate` to use `HttpComponentsClientHttpRequestFactory`:
+> from `org.apache.httpcomponents.client5:httpclient5:x.x.x` then:
+> `@Autowired`
+> `TestRestTemplate rt`
+> `rt.getRestTemplate().setRequestFactory(new HttpComponentsClientHttpRequestFactory());`

+5. How a `@ResController` which returns a `ResponseEntity<Void>` can have a body if it fails ?

+> The `ResponseEntity<Void>` is a response entity which doesn't have a body, but if something goes
+> wrong(Exceptions like ConstraintViolationException, DataIntegrityViolationException, etc)
+> then it can have a body with `Map<String, Object>` which contains the error message(s).
+> Simply because any exception thrown will return its own `ResponseEntity<String>` or any that you want.

+6. Something goes wrong internally, but you don't know the specific reason why it fails

+> Simply turn on the debug mode in the properties file, and you'll probably can see the specific reason why it fails in
+> the logs.

 // TODO: write about the definition of formats for exceptions/"errors", handling in HTTP handled classes exceptions, and when throw a